MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/make-grids-lists-editable-custom-control.md

 **Editable grids support:**

--   In-line editing of rows at the table or sub-grid level (includes custom entities)
+-   In-line editing of rows at the table or sub-grid level (includes custom tables)

 -   System views and personal views